Consonance/consonance/container-admin/README.md

 ## Prereqs

 Install [docker-compose](https://docs.docker.com/compose/install/) on a Ubuntu 16.04+ VM and it's dependencies.
-You will also require ruby-mustache (`sudo apt-get install ruby-mustache`)

 **NOTE:** this isn't production ready, there is some manual config you need to do.
 Read all the directions below before running.